cfengine/documentation/reference/components/cf-agent.markdown

 **Description:** The value of `ifelapsed` is a global default representing the time that must elapse before a promise will be rechecked.

-This overrides the global settings.
+This configures the default setting for `cf-agent`.
 Promises which take a long time to verify should usually be protected with a long value for this parameter.
 This serves as a resource 'spam' protection.
 A CFEngine check could easily run every 5 minutes provided resource intensive